 Ban on XL Bully dogs

-The government has announced plans to ban the breed of dog known as the XL Bully under Section 1 of the Dangerous Dogs Act.
+The government has banned the breed of dog known as the XL Bully under Section 1 of the Dangerous Dogs Act 1990, from 1 January 2024.

 What this means